 The federal Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors and collection agencies from engaging in certain types of communications while collecting debts from consumers.
-Whether a debt collector's collection calls on Sunday violate the FDCPA depend on whether the collector knows that is a bad time for you to receive the calls.
+Whether a debt collector's collection calls on Sunday violate the FDCPA depend on if the collector knows that it's a bad time for you to receive the calls.

 The FDCPA is a federal law that prohibits bill collectors from engaging in certain activities or behaviors while collecting consumer debts.
-It generally does not apply to the collection of business debts, nor does it apply to creditors collecting their own debts.
-(Learn more about who is covered by the FDCPA.)
+It generally doesn't apply to the collection of business debts, nor does it apply to creditors collecting their own debts, except in the case of some debt buyers.

-The FDCPA expressly states that debt collectors cannot communicate with consumer debtors at a time or place that the debt collectors knows, or should know, is inconvenient.
+The FDCPA expressly states that debt collectors can't communicate with consumer debtors at a time or place that the debt collectors knows, or should know, is inconvenient.
 (15 U.S.C. § 1692c).

 The Federal Trade Commission (FTC) has issued commentary addressing various aspects of the FDCPA, including what types of calls are inconvenient.
 In the past, the FTC deemed collection calls on Sunday as inconvenient.
 However, recently the FTC changed positions and stated that Sunday collection calls are not per se violations of the FDCPA.

-If you tell the collection agency that Sunday calls are not convenient for you, and the agency continues to call you on Sunday, it has violated the FDCPA.
-Document the violations -- note the date, time, and place of the calls, and the substance of the communication.
+If you tell the collection agency that Sunday calls aren't convenient for you, and the agency continues to call you on Sunday, it has violated the FDCPA.
+Document the violations—note the date, time, and place of the calls, and the substance of the communication.

-You can sue the collector to stop the Sunday calls and to obtain monetary damages.
-To learn more about remedies for FDCPA violations, see the articles in Illegal Debt Collection Practices Under the FDCPA.
+You can sue the collector to stop the Sunday calls and get monetary damages.